nanoporetech/dorado-docs/docs/assembly/polish.md

 When `auto` or `<basecaller_model>` syntax is used and the input is a v5.2.0 dataset, the data will be queried for the presence move tables and an best polishing model selected for the data.
 Move tables need to be exported during basecalling.
 If available, this allows for higher polishing accuracy.

-If a non-compatible model is selected for the input data, or there are multiple read groups in the input dataset which were generated using different basecaller models, `dorado polish` will report an error and stop execution.
+If a non-compatible model is selected for the input data, or there are multiple read groups in the input dataset which were generated using different basecaller models, Dorado `polish` will report an error and stop execution.

 ### Move Table Aware Models

 Significantly more accurate assemblies can be produced by giving the polishing model access to additional information about the underlying signal for each read.
 For more information, see this section from the [NCM 2024](https://youtu.be/IB6DmU40NIU?t=377) secondary analysis update.

 Dorado `polish` includes models which can use the move table to get temporal information about each read.
 These models will be selected automatically if the corresponding `mv` tag is in the input BAM.
-To do this, pass the `--emit-moves` tag to `dorado basecaller` when basecalling.
+To do this, pass the `--emit-moves` tag to Dorado `basecaller` when basecalling.
 To check if a BAM contains the move table for reads, use samtools:
 ```bash
 samtools view --keep-tag "mv" -c <reads_to_draft_bam>
 ```